Knowledge Hub

 If you have a controller-to-processor relationship, you will need to enter terms reflecting the UK GDPR Article 28 processor clauses.

 Article 28 of the UK GDPR states that you must have a contract (or other legal act) containing specific clauses where there is a controller-to-processor arrangement.
-In practice, businesses usually sign a contract to demonstrate compliance.
+In practice, businesses usually sign an agreement to demonstrate compliance.

 There are two common ways to implement this requirement:

-- If your main services agreement does not include the mandatory clauses, you will need a separate controller-to-processor agreement.
+• If your primary services agreement does not include the mandatory clauses, you will need a separate controller-to-processor agreement.

 What key clauses should a controller-to-processor agreement include?

-Article 28 of the UK GDPR sets out the mandatory clauses which controller-to-processor agreements should contain.
-These clauses are vital, to ensure that the processing of personal data is compliant with the UK GDPR rules.
+Article 28 of the UK GDPR outlines the mandatory clauses that controller-to-processor agreements must contain.
+These clauses are vital to ensure that the processing of personal data is compliant with the UK GDPR rules.

-A processor must agree to various obligations including the following:
+A processor must agree to various obligations, including:

-- A processor must only process personal data by following the documented instructions of the controller and let the controller know if the processor needs to process the personal data outside of the scope of those instructions, due to a legal requirement.
+• A processor must only process personal data in accordance with the documented instructions of the controller and notify the controller if it needs to process the personal data outside the scope of those instructions due to a legal requirement.

-- A processor must not subcontract to another processor without the controller's consent and must then flow down its obligation to any sub-processors in a sub-processing agreement.
-Sub-processors are third-party data processors, engaged by the processor.
+• A processor must not subcontract to another processor without the controller's consent and must then flow down its obligations to any sub-processors in a sub-processing agreement.
+Sub-processors are third-party data processors that the processor engages.
 It is now increasingly common for agreements to allow the processor general authority to appoint sub-processors, with the right for the controller to reject those third parties.

-- A processor must assist the controller by supporting their obligations under the UK GDPR, including in giving effect to data subject rights and with data protection impact assessments.
+• A processor must assist the controller by supporting their obligations under the UK GDPR, including implementing data subject rights and conducting data protection impact assessments.

-- A processor must allow the controller to conduct an audit and provide information necessary to demonstrate compliance with its obligations.
-The scope of these specific audit rights, including their scope, timing, and frequency, are often heavily negotiated.
+• A processor must enable the controller to conduct an audit and provide the necessary information to demonstrate compliance with its obligations.
+The scope of these specific audit rights, including their scope, timing, and frequency, is often heavily negotiated.

-- The written processing contract also needs to expressly detail the processing activities, including:
+• The written processing contract also needs to detail the processing activities, including:

-Usually, these details would be set out in a table or appendix which forms part of the agreement between the controller and the processor.
+Typically, these details are outlined in a table or appendix, which forms part of the agreement between the controller and the processor.

 What additional issues should be considered for a controller-to-processor agreement?

-Whilst the above are the mandatory clauses which the agreement should contain as a minimum, this is not all that parties need to think about as part of their agreement.
+Whilst the above are the mandatory clauses that the agreement should contain as a minimum, this is not all that parties need to consider as part of their agreement.

 For example:

-- The UK GDPR states that a controller should only use a processor which provides sufficient guarantees that it will implement appropriate technical and organisational measures.
-This is required so that the processing will meet the requirements of the UK GDPR and safeguard data subject rights.
-Accordingly, data controllers must carry out thorough due diligence on intended suppliers whom they wish to engage, where they will have access to their controller's personal data.
+• The UK GDPR states that a controller should only use a processor which provides sufficient guarantees that it will implement appropriate technical and organisational measures.
+This is required to ensure that the processing meets the requirements of the UK GDPR and safeguards the rights of data subjects.
+Accordingly, data controllers must carry out thorough due diligence on intended suppliers whom they wish to engage, as these suppliers will have access to their controller's data.

-- Any pre-approved sub-processors whom the controller has agreed to the processor appointing should also be set out in the agreement.
-If not, the agreement should set out provision around the process for appointing sub-processors, e.g., if the controller grants general authorisation with the right to object to new sub-processors.
+• Any pre-approved sub-processors that the controller has agreed to, for the processor to appoint, should also be set out in the agreement.
+If not, the contract should outline provisions regarding the process for appointing sub-processors, e.g., if the controller grants general authorisation with the right to object to new sub-processors.

-- If personal data is to be transferred outside of the United Kingdom (for example, because the processor is located overseas), further additional considerations will apply.
-In such case, the controller-to-processor agreement will need to document provisions around where the data will be transferred to and how the parties will comply with international data transfer law rules.
+• If personal data is to be transferred outside of the United Kingdom (for example, because the processor is located overseas), further additional considerations will apply.
+In such a case, the controller-to-processor agreement will need to document provisions regarding where the data will be transferred to and how the parties will comply with international data transfer laws.
 The parties may also need to enter into separate agreements, such as the UK International Data Transfer Agreement, as an appropriate safeguard.
-See our guide on transferring personal data from the UK for more information.
+For more information, see our guide on transferring personal data from the UK.

 Further considerations

-You should remember that entering into a controller-to-processor agreement is the responsibility of both controllers and processors.
+It is essential to remember that entering into a controller-to-processor agreement is a shared responsibility between controllers and processors.
 Both controllers and processors should take this action seriously - failing to comply with these rules could result in severe consequences, such as a business being fined by the UK data protection regulator.

-- Carefully review the agreement to make sure it is accurate in reflecting your data-sharing arrangements.
-For example, does it contain the processor's security measures and does it correctly set out details of what types of processing they will carry out on your behalf?
+• Carefully review the agreement to ensure it accurately reflects your data-sharing arrangements.
+For example, does it outline the processor's security measures, and does it specify the types of processing it will carry out on your behalf?
 A generic agreement is unlikely to be compliant.

-- Note that your agreement can contain additional terms (such as commercial terms), however, they must not undermine the mandatory Article 28 UK terms explained above.
+• Please note that your agreement may contain additional terms, such as commercial terms.
+However, they must not undermine the mandatory Article 28 UK terms explained above.

-- Some large service providers will have their own controller-to-processor agreements, which may be non-negotiable.
+• Some large service providers will have their controller-to-processor agreements, which may be non-negotiable.
 However, you should carefully review those terms to ensure you are comfortable with them before proceeding.

 Practical steps for controllers when entering a controller-to-processor agreement?